EdwinMaina7/Student-Information-System-Database/README.md

 # Student Information System Database

 ## Project Title
-Student Information System (SIS) - Comprehensive Database for Educational Institutions
+Student Information System - Comprehensive Database for Educational Institutions

 ## Description
 The Student Information System Database is a robust MySQL database designed to manage all aspects of an educational institution's data.
 This comprehensive system handles: